Privacy Policy

 B) End-customer data (Processor, on behalf of merchants)

-To handle electronic withdrawal requests, the App processes:
+To handle electronic withdrawal requests, Revoq processes:

 - Name (first and/or last name)